Igglybuff/awesome-piracy/readme.md

 - [Usenet newsgroup](https://en.wikipedia.org/wiki/Usenet_newsgroup) A Usenet newsgroup is a repository usually within the Usenet system, for messages posted from many users in different locations using Internet.
 - [/r/Usenet](https://www.reddit.com/r/Usenet) :star2: a thriving community dedicated to helping users old and new understand and use usenet.
 - [/r/UsenetInvites](https://www.reddit.com/r/UsenetInvites) Requests and offers for Usenet indexers
+- [NZBLINK](https://nzblnk.info/) The NZBLNK™ URI scheme defines the format of NZBLNK™ links to identify binary Usenet content and supplies some extra information to handle that content correct (similar to magnet links, but for NZBs).

 ### Usenet Providers
 - [Usenet Services Map](https://www.reddit.com/r/Usenet/comments/9mo9eg/Usenet_services_map_updated/) Mind map by /u/thepageunit